pulp/pulpcore/docs/dev/learn/rbac/permissions.md

 }
 ```

+### Locked and User-Defined

 Roles come in two flavors, locked and user-defined.

 First there are so called locked roles that are
 provided by plugins.
 Their name needs to be prefixed by the plugin `app_label` followed by a dot
 (see the example above).
 They can be seen, but not modified via the api, and are kept up to date
 with their definition in the plugin code.
 That way, plugins can ship default access policies that
 rely on those roles.

 The other flavor is user defined roles.
 These are managed via the Pulp
 API, and plugin code will not interfere with them.
 Users can opt to use the provided locked roles or
 roll their own.